sekunho/swoogle/README.md

 I don't recommend using this as THE tutorial for this sort of thing because I'm just trying to piece things together like a caveman moments before fire was discovered.

+Making this involves some of the commonly used Haskell libraries like `aeson`, `containers`, an HTTP client library I have not yet decided on, etc. and other basic Haskell concepts to be aware of – which makes it a good candidate for a starter project!
+Of course it doesn't require a deep dive in the aforementioned libraries; it's just enough to make things work.

 ## Will this be a video